 Registration is required for all Watershed Association programs, unless stated otherwise.
 Space is limited.
-All programs meet at the Watershed Reserve, unless stated otherwise.
+All programs meet at the Watershed Center on the Reserve, unless stated otherwise.
 Please call (609) 737-7592 to register.

-Payment is accepted by cash, check, VISA, MasterCard or Discover and can be dropped off at the Watershed Reserve or mailed to:
+Payment is accepted by cash, check, VISA, MasterCard or Discover and can be dropped off at the Watershed Center or mailed to:

 31 Titus Mill Road

 Refund Policy: A full refund will be made if notice of cancellation is received at least 48 hours before a program.
 Call (609) 737-7592 to cancel.
 No refunds or credits will be given after that time.
 Watershed Association membership is not refundable.

 Lunch & Learn SERIESMondays, 11:30AM – 12:30PM, Families, 5 Class Series Fee: $22/child; Individual Class Fee: $5 /child

 Parents and children 5-10 years old – pack your lunch and join Senior Naturalist Allison Jackson for a nature-themed lunch!
 Starting with the new year, we will expand our Lunch & Learn to bi-monthly get-togethers!
 Bring your lunch to enjoy in the Watershed Center, coupled with a nature mini-lesson to whet your appetite and a hands-on activity.
 We will send you home with ideas to explore and projects to tackle for further enrichment.
 Registration is not required, drop-ins are welcome!
 Join us for the entire series (and save) or drop in for just a few – it’s your choice.